Dance Kids

 Dance Kids is a Philippine television reality competition show broadcast by ABS-CBN.
-Hosted by Robi Domingo and Alex Gonzaga, it aired on the network's Yes Weekend! line up from November 14, 2015 to February 7, 2016, replacing Pinoy Big Brother: 737 and was replaced by I Love OPM.
+Hosted by Robi Domingo and Alex Gonzaga, it aired on the network's Yes Weekend! line is Yesha Camille up from November 14, 2015 to February 7, 2016, replacing Pinoy Big Brother: 737 and was replaced by I Love OPM.
 The show ended announcing the Filipino-Canadian duo Lucky Aces as the grand champion.